roshkhan2000/roshkhan2000/README.md

 ## 🚀 My Work in Data

 I started my career in data at The Information Lab as a Data Analytics Consultant in Dec 24, completing 4-month training covering data fundamentals, Tableau, Power BI, Alteryx, SQL, and consulting skills.
-Since then, my engagements have been with a:
+Since then, my highlights have included:
 <br/>

 <details>